Written by Sam Dow | 5th February 2024

 To boost productivity

-You can also use a new government service to hire apprentices who have been made redundant.
+You can use a government service to hire apprentices who have been made redundant.
 Many of these apprentices may already have the skills and knowledge you need, so you’ll have a work-ready apprentice who can quickly add value to your business, shortening the time you’ll see a return on your investment.

 Upskill and retrain current workforce